Economics Major

 Program Highlights

 If you’re curious about the world around you, economics is for you.
 You'll study the global markets, consumer behavior and economic development.
 You may also study environmental economics, politics, gambling, public policy and more.
-Join the Economics Club and the international Economics honor society, Omicron Delta Epsilon.
+Join the Economics Club and the international economics honor society, Omicron Delta Epsilon.

 Careers & Outcomes